 To discuss the unique facts of your case, please contact us today by phone or through our online form.
 Our consultations are always free and confidential.

-Types of Medical Malpractice Cases Our Firm Handles
+Types of Medical Malpractice Cases Our Chicago Law Firm Handles

 By focusing our legal skill and resources in the area of medical malpractice, Salvi, Schostok & Pritchard P.C. has developed the experience to handle cases involving many different types of negligence, including: